XclusivVv/hyprland-video-wallpapers/README.md

 Transform your Hyprland desktop with **per-workspace video wallpapers**.
 Each workspace gets its own animated background that automatically pauses when switching away.
 Windows are arranged intelligently in a pseudo-tiling layout above the wallpaper.

+Use [hyprland-video-optimizer](https://github.com/XclusivVv/hyprland-video-optimizer) to compress your own videos for wallpapers!

 **Note:** 16GB RAM is recommended.
 Videos should be optimized (H.265, ~500kb–10mb).

 ---